 However, don’t let this stop you from adding more if that’s your style.
 The beauty of a tinsel Christmas tree is that its shine just can’t be beat.
 Check out this tinsel tree decorating theme by Faith Towers Provencher of Design Fixation for inspiration.

-#3 Bring Back the Good Old Days
+#3 Christmas Tree Tinsel Brings Back the Good Old Days

 Tinsel Christmas trees are hot because of their retro appeal.
 Considering this type of tree boomed in the 1950’s, it hasn’t gone out of style.